umautobots/LONER/README.md

     y: [50, 75, 150]
 ```

-If we specify `--lite` AND `--overrides overrides.yaml`, the algorithm will now run 5 times.
+If we specify `--overrides overrides.yaml`, the algorithm will now run 5 times.
 All will have `system.number_of_keyframes = 5`.
 The five runs will have the following combinations of x and y resolutions:

 1. x = 5; y = 100
 2. x = 10; y = 100